OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/deployment.md

 The right strategy for automating builds however depends largely on knowing your content, your workflow, and the people who will be adding/editing content.
 There really is no one-size fits all approach.

+Some possible solutions:

+- The [Build Hooks](https://www.drupal.org/project/build_hooks) module was built specifically with Gatsby and Netlify in mind.
+Though should work with other hosts as well.
+This one provides the ability to configure a button to build on demand rather than relying on automatic builds on every update.
-Brent Robbins from ATEN has a great walk through of setting up Drupal to use the Webhooks module in order to ping Netlify and tell it to run your Gatsby build process whenever a node is created, updated, or deleted.
+- Brent Robbins from ATEN has a great walk through of setting up Drupal to use the Webhooks module in order to ping Netlify and tell it to run your Gatsby build process whenever a node is created, updated, or deleted.
 Check out [Decoupled Drupal + Gatsby: Automating Deployment](https://atendesigngroup.com/blog/decoupled-drupal-gatsby-automating-deployment).

 ## Not every update requires a build